fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 We've called our biggest Elasticsearch cluster "Blackhole" because that's exactly what it is: a hot, ready to use datastore being able to contain virtually any amount of data.
 The only difference to a real black hole is that we can get our data back at the speed of light.

-When we designed blackhole, we had to choose between 2 different models.
+When we designed Blackhole, we had to choose between 2 different models.

 A few huge machines with 4 * 12 core CPU, 512GB of memory and 36 800GB SSD drives, each of them running multiple instances of Elasticsearch.